WadeP6970/johnricco.github.io/about.md

 title: About me
 ---

 Hello!
 My name is John.
-I live in Philadelphia and do data work for the Public Policy Initiative at Wharton.
+I live in Philadelphia and do tax modeling for the Penn Wharton Budget Model.
 In the past I've worked at the IMF, and at a data consultancy in Pittsburgh.

-My interests include public policy and statistical programming.
-I'm especially passionate about US urban policy -- specifically as it pertains to housing costs, mass transit, and neighborhood change.
+I spend a lot of time thinking about public policy issues -- mostly related to taxation, housing policy, and gentrification.
+I also really, _really_ like to surf.

 Feel free to reach out via [email](mailto:johnricco226@gmail.com) or [Twitter](https://twitter.com/riccoja).